toposcorner/toposcorner.github.io/_posts/2019-07-01-Master-Student-Dynamic.md

 > What is really the so-called enlightenment ?

 Is the enlightenment a [period](https://en.wikipedia.org/wiki/Age_of_Enlightenment) of history ? or does it refer to the fact that somehow by using logic and reasoning, or the so-called scientific process we are able to "discover" deeper truths about the world ?
-This process of discovery may to some extent clarify or *lighten* our perception of the world.
+This process of discovery is sometimes claimed to clarify or *lighten* our perception of the world.

 Actually I like to think about the enlightenment in the Indian [sense](https://en.wikipedia.org/wiki/Enlightenment_(spiritual)).
 In this sense, when someone achieves enlightenment, he somehow concibe certain **new insight** on certain knowledge.
 However the raw knowledge was always there, it is this new insight that allows one to achieve a sense of realization or enlightenment.